- New Utah law calls for Medicaid expansion for people under poverty level, but federal approval doubtful

 In March 2016, Utah Governor Gary Herbert signed HB437 into law, providing for a limited version of Medicaid expansion.
 Utah House Majority Leader Jim Dunnigan noted that the legislation “targets those in extreme poverty” so it’s much less comprehensive than the Medicaid expansion called for in the Affordable Care Act (ACA).

-Instead of expanding coverage to 126,000 people (as would be the case if the state were to accept federal funding for the ACA’s version of Medicaid expansion), HB437 expands coverage to about 9,000 – 11,000 of Utah’s poorest residents.
+Instead of expanding coverage to 126,000 people (as would be the case if the state were to accept federal funding for the ACA’s version of Medicaid expansion), HB437 expands coverage to about 9,000 – 11,000 of Utah’s poorest residents (other estimates say only 6,000).
 The limited expansion provides Medicaid for 12 months to people who are homeless, mentally ill, in need of treatment for substance abuse, or recently released from incarceration.

-Utah’s limited expansion of Medicaid will cost the state about $30 million a year ($13.6 million of that will come from hospitals in the state), and the federal government will pay about $70 million a year.
-Democratic lawmakers — who feel that HB437 is “less than crumbs” — note that full expansion of Medicaid would have cost the state $44 million a year (some estimates say $50 million), but would have brought in $420 million a year in federal funds, garnering far more value from those state dollars.
+Utah’s limited expansion of Medicaid was slated to cost the state about $30 million a year ($13.6 million of that will come from hospitals in the state), and the federal government about $70 million a year.
+Democratic lawmakers — who felt that HB437 was “less than crumbs” — noted that full expansion of Medicaid would have cost the state $44 million a year (some estimates say $50 million), but would have brought in $420 million a year in federal funds, garnering far more value from those state dollars.

-Utah submitted a Section 1115 waiver proposal to CMS in July, but CMS quickly responded, asking for additional information and an additional public comment period.
-The state is planning to implement the limited Medicaid expansion proposal in January 2017, assuming CMS approves the waiver.
+Utah submitted a Section 1115 waiver proposal (the Primary Care Network demonstration) to CMS in July, but CMS quickly responded, asking for additional information and an additional public comment period.
+The state had planned to implement the limited Medicaid expansion proposal in January 2017, but CMS approval didn’t come until October 31, 2017.

-In October 2015, House Republicans overwhelmingly rejected the state’s latest proposal to expand Medicaid to cover residents with household income up to 138 percent of poverty (a little over $33,000 for a family of four).
+In October 2015, Utah House Republicans overwhelmingly rejected the state’s proposal to expand Medicaid to cover residents with household income up to 138 percent of poverty.

 Just seven out of 63 Republicans in the Utah House of Representatives supported the Utah Access Plus proposal in a closed-door meeting to determine whether the measure had enough support to pass.
 Support from at least 38 Republicans was needed to keep it alive, as long-standing Republican House Caucus rules in Utah require enough Republican votes to reach the majority without counting votes from Democrats.
 Ultimately, it would not have mattered even if votes from Democrats had been considered, since that would have brought the total to at most 19 Representatives in support of Utah Access Plus – still well short of half the chamber.